Last Updated on February 27, 2023 by Christina

 If you are checking your RV propane hot water heater, make sure your tanks are flushed of any antifreeze and full of fresh, potable water.
 Manufacturers warn against having antifreeze in hot water heaters.
-Antifreeze can harm the anode and be hard to flush out of your hot water heater.
+Antifreeze can harm the anode rod and can be hard to flush out of your hot water heater.

 Examine Your RV Generator Or RV Solar Components

 Inspect the generator for any debris or corrosion on the exhaust.
 If the generator looks clean, make sure the oil level is properly filled and you have fuel to run it.
 If you periodically ran your generator during the winter, it should start without any issues.
-The oil can sludge and you can risk the components seizing if you don’t run your RV generator regularly during storage.
+The oil can sludge, and you can risk the components seizing if you don’t run your RV generator regularly during storage.
 Give it a few minutes to warm up and then put it under a 50% load for about half an hour.

 Test Your RV’s Electrical System

-Once you have tested all your systems to make sure they are working properly, you should also check your RVs interior and exterior electrical system.
-Make sure all your lights work inside and outside as well as any speakers, awnings, and appliances.
+Once you have tested all your systems to make sure they are working properly, you should also check your RV’s interior and exterior electrical system.
+Make sure all your lights work inside and outside, as well as any speakers, awnings and appliances.
 If you have RV auto leveling jacks or RV hydraulic jacks, test that they are working properly.

 Flush And Sanitize Your RV Water System

 Before you flush your RV’s plumbing system, look for any water damage or cracks in the pipes.
 You also need to double check that your water heater is still in bypass mode.

 There are two ways you can dewinterize your system: through the water tank or city water connection.
 To fill from the tank, fill water into your freshwater holding tank and turn on the water pump.
 If you are flushing your system through the city water connection, a garden hose works well to flush the system.
 Some RVs have low-point drains that you can open.
 You can use these valves to help the antifreeze run out of the pipes.